On-campus and virtual interviews are available to seniors in high school and transfer students from late June through mid-January.

 Why should I interview?

 An interview gives voice to all the parts of your application.
-It gives us an opportunity to engage with you and it gives you the opportunity to add one more facet, one more distinguishing feature, to your application.
+It gives us a change to engage with you, and it provides you the opportunity to add one more facet, one more distinguishing feature, to your application.
 It is also a time for you to ask questions about the College and take the time to assess if Lafayette is the right fit for you.
+Interviews at Lafayette are informational and evaluative.

-Who will interview me when I sign up for a virtual interview?
+Who will interview me when I sign up for an interview?

 If you request an interview, you will be interviewed by one of the following

-• Senior Interviewer, a student who is a senior at Lafayette and has been trained to interview prospective students.
+• Senior interviewer, a student who is a senior at Lafayette and has been trained to interview prospective students.
+Senior interviewers conduct in-person interviews on campus and virtual interviews.

-What is the difference between an on-campus and virtual interview?
+What is the difference between an on-campus interview and virtual interview?

 In the application process, all types of interviews carry the same weight.
-No matter who your interviewer or where you interview, the purpose is to get to know you as person who had ideas, thoughts, dreams and goals.
+No matter who interviews you or where your interview takes place, the purpose is to get to know you as person who had ideas, thoughts, dreams, and goals.
+Each student is allowed ONE interview per admissions cycle.

-• On-campus Interview: This will take place in an on-campus location with a senior interviewer or admissions director.
+• On-campus Interview: This will take place on campus in Easton, PA, with a senior interviewer or admissions counselor.
 We will conduct a 25-30 minute chat with you and also take a few minutes to chat with any family members/guardians/counselors who accompany you to campus.
+An on-campus interview can occur before or after you apply to Lafayette.

-• Virtual Interview: We use an online platform to interview you through teleconferencing.
-Find a comfortable place where you will have few disturbance for your interview.
+• Virtual Interview: We use an online platform or Zoom link to interview you through video conferencing.
+Virtual interviews can take place with an admissions counselor, senior interviewer or alum of the College.
+Find a comfortable place where you will have few disturbances for your interview.
 The interview is approximately 25-30 minutes long.
+A virtual interview can occur before or after you apply to Lafayette.

 Can I sign up for an interview before I have submitted my application?

 Yes.
-Students may conduct an interview before submitting their applications.
-In fact, this is a great way to decide if you want to apply to Lafayette as you gain a more depth and understanding of the opportunities available to you at the College.
+Students may participate in interviewing before submitting their applications.
+In fact, this is a great way to decide if you want to apply to Lafayette as you gain a deeper understanding of the opportunities available to you at the College.

 Is an interview required as part of my application?